Student Health and Wellness

 To learn more about Toronto Metropolitan University Recreation and the facilities available to all students, visit Recreation Facilities.

-The (PDF file) Ryerson Safe House provides free and confidential emotional support and assistance with respect to security, academic, financial and short-term housing concerns to Ryerson students who: are at immediate risk of physical, sexual or emotional abuse; are fleeing unsafe or intolerable living conditions; or have been made suddenly homeless as a result of compelling or extreme circumstance.
+The (PDF file) Toronto Metropolitan University Safe House provides free and confidential emotional support and assistance with respect to security, academic, financial and short-term housing concerns to Toronto Metropolitan University students who: are at immediate risk of physical, sexual or emotional abuse; are fleeing unsafe or intolerable living conditions; or have been made suddenly homeless as a result of compelling or extreme circumstance.

 The Student Care Office provides one-stop support to help students resolve complex problems with multiple university academic and administrative departments.
 They consult with the Toronto Metropolitan University community to identify and provide outreach to students in need of extra support and resources.
 For more information, visit Student Care.